• Skip to primary navigation

 • King Arthur Organic Bread Flour

 All 3 are from real grain that grew from the soil in the grown.
 To think all it takes is to read the label and my health improves.
-I get very sick from eating flour that contains additives and so do a lot of people.
+I get very sick from eating flour that contains additives and so does a lot of people.

 When the flour is bleached flour it has no nutrient-rich bran and the germ of the wheat kernel has been removed, stripping the grain of many of its valuable vitamins and minerals and leaving only the endosperm so now things need to be added to make it like flour.